padmasrivuppuluri/pinterest-data-pipeline600/README.md

 1. Clone the repository using: git clone https://github.com/padmasrivuppuluri/pinterest-data-pipeline600
 2. Run user_posting_emulation.py to extract the data from Amazon RDS and formats it
-3. Run batch_emulation.py ->Data will send to the kafka topics
+3. Run batch_emulation.py ->Extracts raw data and send to the kafka topics
 4. Run user_posting_emulation_streaming.py to extract the data from RDS and send to the Kinesis streams

 ## Project structure: